-Now, select a template from the list of templates, and make the desired changes.
+Now, select a template from the list of templates, and make any desired changes to the visible watermarks.

 When you’re done, click the Save Template button in the bottom right.
-On the next page, you can update the name and description of the template and turn forensic watermarking on or off.
+On the next page, you can update the name and description of the template and enable or disable forensic watermarking.